A Family of LZ78-based Universal Sequential Probability Assignments: Universality of the LZ78 Family of SPAs

 \begin{proof}

-where (a) is by \prettyref{thm:lz78-log-loss-codelength-correspondence}, (b) is stated in \cite{originalLZ78paper}, and (c) is a result from \prettyref{thm:lambda-eq-mu-eq-rho}. \end{proof} \end{theorem} The inequality, in fact, can be strict (\ie, the LZ78 SPA strictly outperforms any sequence of finite-state SPAs).
-In \prettyref{sec:bernoulli-lz78-source}, we define a class of sequences for which this is the case.
+where (a) is implied by \prettyref{thm:lz78-log-loss-codelength-correspondence}, (b) is equation (7a) from \cite{originalLZ78paper}, and (c) is a result from \prettyref{thm:lambda-eq-mu-eq-rho}. \end{proof} \end{theorem} The inequality, in fact, can be strict (\ie, the LZ78 SPA strictly outperforms any sequence of finite-state SPAs).
+In \prettyref{sec:bernoulli-lz78-source}, we define a class of sequences for which this is the case. \begin{remark} The universality result of \prettyref{thm:universality} is asymptotic and guaranteed to hold as $n\to\infty$.
+The finite-sample performance of the LZ78 SPA with respect to various finite-state SPAs may vary.
+In \cite{ding2025lzmidicompressionbasedsymbolicmusic}, the finite-sample performance is competitive for a music generation task.
+However, in other domains (\eg, natural language), LZ78 is not expected to outperform machine learning-based methods (which can be viewed as finite-state SPAs with a very large number of states). \end{remark}